 A new foreign national client reached out to MFS seeking auction finance, after finding us online.
-The client was looking to purchase a non-trading Bed & Breakfast with restaurant commercial space underneath.
-The property was in a prime location in Great Yarmouth.
+The client was looking to purchase a non-trading Bed & Breakfast with commercial space underneath.
+The property was in a prime location in a UK holiday town.

 Before the property can be utilised to its full potential however, it requires a substantial amount of refurbishment works.
 The necessary renovations require planning permission.
 The client was looking to keep the commercial assets in play, whilst applying for the necessary change of use and planning permission to convert the B&B into residential apartments.